 The stereotypical Australian evening meal consists of meat and two vegetables, though this is a broad generalization, and many Aussies enjoy a diversity of foods and cuisines.
 You can find the ingredients for just about any kind of cuisine here, without trying too hard.
 Breakfast is generally made up of cereal and toast, and sandwiches, burgers, and meat pies are a popular lunch food.
-In the past 15 years, north

-Queensland palettes have become more adventurous, and Cairns boasts a diversity of restaurants featuring cuisines from around the world.
-During the homestay period, students are required to have breakfast and dinner with their families, and occasional lunches with the group.
+In the past 20 years, north Queensland palettes have become more adventurous, and Cairns boasts a diversity of restaurants featuring cuisines from around the world.
 While on excursion, students will contribute to meal planning, preparations and clean-up, so if you have a particularly favorite recipe, please bring a copy along.

-Vegetarians and vegans without special requirements can be accommodated when camping or when the group is cooking, but special diets cannot always be accommodated while students are in the homestay.
-We try to match students with appropriate families, but cannot always manage such arrangements.
+Vegetarians and vegans without special requirements can be accommodated when camping or when the group is cooking, but special diets cannot always be accommodated so some flexibility with dietary choices is expected.